davs3275/sbs/med/collier.md

 creature.

 ---
-3.8 If you examine a man that has been well- disciplined and purified by philosophy, you will find nothing that is unsound, foul, or false in him.
+3.8 If you examine a man that has been well-disciplined and purified by philosophy, you will find nothing that is unsound, foul, or false in him.
 Death can never surprise his life as imperfect, so that nobody can say he goes off the stage before his part is